Better insights with the new model optimization UIJune 2, 2020

-We can see at-a-glance that the performance is broadly similar, and although there are slightly more misclassifications by the quantized model, they are made up for by a much improved model size, RAM usage, and latency.
+We can see at-a-glance that the performance is broadly similar, and although there are slightly more misclassifications by the quantized model, they are made up for by a much-improved model size, RAM usage, and latency.
 This means we can confidently deploy the quantized model in the knowledge that it is performing well.

-Building machine learning applications often involves these types of trade-offs, and data visualizations are an effective way to give developers the insights they need to make complex engineering choices.
+Building machine learning applications often involve these types of trade-offs, and data visualizations are an effective way to give developers the insights they need to make complex engineering choices.
 We plan to make use of these types of data visualizations to empower embedded developers to build effective and high-performance machine learning applications.

 To get started with Edge Impulse, check out our tutorials for continuous motion recognition and audio classification.
 You don’t need any hardware or a dataset to get started—you can collect data and deploy a model with any modern mobile phone.

 Daniel Situnayake is a Founding TinyML Engineer at Edge Impulse.

 Are you interested in bringing machine learning intelligence to your devices?
 We're happy to help.Subscribe to our newsletter